fairDataSociety/beeson/README.md

 ```
 and the differences are:
 * **markersLength**: states the markers byte length in the TypeScpecification _only in case of nullableObject container type_
-* **typeDefinition 1..N**: typeDefinition array consist of 8 bytes elements that represents
+* **typeDef 1..N**: typeDefinition array consist of 8 bytes elements that represents
 ```
 ┌────────────────────────────────┐
 │          type <2 byte>         │